ibuddieat/zk_libcod/README.md

     - See the updated [script docs](https://www.ibuddie.at/libcod/index.html)
   - Fixed some minor bugs
   - Tried to align some coding styles 💩

-> [!NOTE]
-> The extension requires the [server binary for 1.3](cod2_lnxded) to be used as basis, but supports all three major game versions (check out the `sv_version` dvar), including the ability to let players from all those versions to connect to the same server.

 > [!IMPORTANT]
 > - Use this extension at your own risk (see [LICENSE](LICENSE.md)).
 Some features are considered highly experimental and might not be stable enough for productive use.